ai-aimbot/AIMr/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=auto&height=300&section=header&text=kbot&fontSize=90&animation=fadeIn)

-(p.s this is shit but works)

 [Old Version Video](https://kb.likes-to-co.de/n8hzdfry.mp4)

 # kbot

-A ai aimbot that I made that uses the yolov7 detection model, the normal.py shows a window that has the detection rendering, the streamer.py doesn't show the window and is slightly faster.
+kbot is an AI aimbot that utilizes the yolov7 detection model.
+The `normal.py` file displays a window with the detection rendering, while the `streamer.py` file runs without displaying the window, resulting in slightly faster performance.

-The proto files are prototypes of the end goal of smooth constant adjustments, when you run them it asks for 1 or 2, 1 shoots 2 doesn't, 2 has about as smooth as I can get it aim but I'm still figuring out how to make it shoot well, 1 has little bit better than non proto aim but not by much but it does shoot.
+The proto files serve as prototypes for achieving smooth and consistent adjustments.
+When executed, they prompt the user to choose between two options: 1 (shoot) and 2 (do not shoot).
+Option 2 provides a reasonably smooth aiming experience, although the shooting aspect is still being refined.
+Option 1 offers slightly better aiming performance than the non-prototype version, but the shooting functionality is implemented.

 [![Views](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fkbdevs%2Fai-aimbot&count_bg=%239279B5&title_bg=%23555555&icon=&icon_color=%23FFFFFF&title=Views&edge_flat=false)](https://hits.seeyoufarm.com)

 # FAQ

-## What games does this work on?

-This works on I'd assume any game that the players anatomy is similar to a human.
+## Which games is kbot compatible with?

+kbot is expected to work with games that have player models resembling human anatomy.

-## How do I use it?
+## How can I use kbot?

-You change change the window title in the python code to be the game you want to use it on, currently its set to csgo but just change that and it should work, once you run it and it detects somebody you can hold down 1 (changeable) and then it will aim and shoot at the detected players (does not discriminate based on team).
+To configure kbot for your desired game, simply modify the window title within the provided Python code.
+By default, it is set to work with CS:GO, but changing it should enable compatibility with other games.
+Once executed and a player is detected, pressing and holding the assigned key (modifiable) will cause kbot to aim and shoot at the detected players, without differentiating between teams.

-## I need help!
+## I need assistance!

-just dm me on discord @kb.kb
+Feel free to reach out to me via Discord at @kb.kb.

 © Catch Me If You Can Industries